 Spinach is used in numerous different dishes ranging from risottos to salads.
-So, it is worth a shot to try your hand at growing some of this delicious vegetable and enjoy its flavours with 4-6 weeks of sowing.
+So, you might want to try your hands at growing some of this delicious vegetable and enjoy its flavours within 4-6 weeks of sowing.

 Sow the seeds of spinach while keeping a gap of about an inch between them.
 You should thin the seedlings when they start to grow so that they are around 8 inches apart.

 Keep in mind that spinach does happen to become bitter in extremely hot weather.
-So, to keep that from happening, sow them in a location with a light shade.
+So, to keep that from happening, plant them in a location with a light shade.

-Try not to wet the soil completely as it will hinder the roots from growing properly.
+Try not to oversaturate the soil with water as it will hinder the roots from growing properly.